 Unattended Children, Property and Belongings

-You undertake that you will not leave your child unattended in the Company Premise at all times.
-The Company and our affiliates, officers, partners, employees, consultants and representatives shall not be held responsible for security of any unattended children in the Company Premise.
+You undertake that you will not leave your child unattended in the Company Premise if such child is below the age of 14 (fourteen) years (“Child” or “Children”) at any point of time.
+The Company and our affiliates, officers, partners, employees, consultants and representatives shall not be held responsible for security of any unattended Children in the Company Premise.

-You agree and acknowledge that you shall not be allowed to enter the game, if there is no person to supervise your children.
+You agree and acknowledge that you shall not be allowed to enter the game, if there is no person to supervise your Children.
 In such cases your entry will be forfeited, and you will not receive any refund for the forfeiture.
-We recommend that you arrive at the Company Premise with someone to supervise your children while you are enjoying the game.
+We recommend that you arrive at the Company Premise with someone to supervise your Children while you are enjoying the game.

 You undertake full responsibility of your own belongings at the Company Premise.
 The Company shall not be liable in case of any loss or damage to your belongings.